Quantitative Image-Based Validation Framework for Assessing Global Coronal Magnetic Field Models: Data and Methodology

 The resulting enhanced image is subject to an adaptive thresholding allowing us to identify contiguous clusters of image pixels associated with quasi-radial coronal features of interest.
 The method ``label region'' of the IDL language is used to identify and separate all clusters of pixels satisfying the chosen detection threshold.
 The cluster detection is performed multiple times by using different detection thresholds representing different percentile levels of the studied image, as well as by varying the lower bound $\rho_{min}$ of the processed range of radial positions to focus the algorithm on different coronal altitudes.
 We use between 10 and 20 percentile threshold choices and 10 $\rho_{min}$ values for processing each coronal image, which results in 100 - 200 individual tracing runs.
 Combining the outputs of these runs provides a relatively uniform detection performance at different locations around the Sun.

 The clusters produced by each tracing run are approximated by polynomial functions using a nonlinear least-square fitting.
 These fits are used to calculate the \acrshort{pos} orientation angles along the central line of each of the detected structures.
-The orientation angles produced by the \acrshort{qraft} algorithm are compared with the local magnetic field direction of the \acrshort{mas} model as described in section \ref{subsec:angular_discrepancies}.
-Figure \ref{fig_qraft_example} shows an example of each of these processing steps on a \acrshort{cor-1 pB} observation used in this study.
+Figure \ref{fig_qraft_example} shows an example of each of these processing steps on a \acrshort{cor-1 pB} observation used in this study, as well as a synthetic \acrshort{pB} image produced by \acrshort{mas}.
+The detected image features have been approximated by second-order polynomials providing an analytical description of the $\phi (\rho)$ dependence for each feature.
+The polynomial models enabled a more robust analysis of the local geometry of the features, compared to a direct pixel by pixel analysis.
+A similar fitting methodology has been recently described by \citet{2023ApJ...945..116A, 2024ApJ...973..130A} who used a third-order polynomial representation of the edges of coronal streamers for tracking non-radial plasma outflows.
+Compared to their approach, our fitting algorithm focuses on quasi-stationary features observed over a broader range of coronal conditions, including those characterized by signal to noise ratios which are significantly lower than those found at streamer boundaries.